What Is This All About???

 jurisdiction thereof, are citizens of the United States and of the State

 wherein they reside."
 What does this mean?
-Is an illegal immigrant subject to
+Is an illegal alien subject to the

 citizens.
 If so, they are - but the parents still are not.